Learn from My Mistakes! 4 Do's and Don'ts When Marking in Your Scriptures

 Lesson Learned- If you choose to use inserts, make sure they are on thin paper, and not cardstock.
 Or you could create a Book of Mormon Wide Edition Binder that I also have created and will post about later.
 Also, attach them as much as possible with wash tape in the margins, and not glued to the actual binding.

 3. Creating Round Tabs= No Bueno:

 I thought I was so creative by buying an older Book of Mormon without the cut in tabs.
 I thought I would have more room for writing in the margins and then I could add cute custom tabs to the outside.
 It was a nice idea, but the reality is those darn pages are so thin that anytime I tried to use the tabs, the pages would rip.
 I tried making them stronger by using washi tape but that still didn't help.
 The pages were too weak.
 I ended up having to tape my whole page back together and it was a hot mess.
 Not to mention the tabs would get stuck on everything in my bag.

 washi tape wasn't enough and eventually I had to tape the whole page together

-Lesson Learned: stick with the tabs that are already made for the book.
-Keep the cute tabs for your scripture journal, or scriptures with thicker pages.
+Lesson Learned: stick with the tabs that are wider and sturdier or the indents already made for the book.
+Keep the small round cute tabs for your scripture journal, or scriptures with thicker pages.

 4. Using Water-based marking supplies